artificyan/business-communication/day_7_&_8_final_presentations/final_presentation_instructions.md

 Lightning Talk
 ------

 In the lieu of a final exam, there will be a final presentation.
 It will be a 5 minute "Lightning"-style talk.
 [Lightning talks](https://en.wikipedia.org/wiki/Lightning_talk) are popular at tech conferences and Meetups.
-They are great for the presenter (a lower stakes method of public speaking) and the audience (convey a breadth information very quickly).
+They are beneficial for the presenter (a lower stakes method of public speaking) and the audience (convey a breadth information very quickly).

 Steps:
 ------